 Filing for mesothelioma VA benefits may seem like a complex process, but Sokolove Law can help.
 Do not delay — call (800) 995-1212 now for a free case review.

 VA Benefits for Veterans With Mesothelioma

-Roughly one-third of all new mesothelioma cases reported each year in the United States come from the brave men and women who served their country with pride.
+Each year in the United States, roughly one-third of all new mesothelioma cases involve the brave veterans who served their country with pride.
 For this reason, veterans with mesothelioma are in turn taken care of by their country in the form of VA benefits.